HL7-DaVinci/dtr/readme.md

 	* dev: `npm start`
 	* production: `npm run startProd`

 The service will run on port 3005.
 This can be changed in `package.json` and the configuration file for the desired version.
 The dev version is configured with `webpack.dev.config.js` and does not use `https` by default.
 The production version is configured through `webpack.prod.config.js` and does use `https` by default.
-This can also be changed in desired config by changing the `https` boolean.
+This can also be changed in the desired config by changing the `https` boolean.
 There is currently no redirection between `https` and `http`, so using the wrong scheme in the url will result in an empty response.

 ## Using the App